 The allied health items (81000 to 81010) can only be claimed for services provided by eligible allied health professionals who are registered with Medicare Australia.
-To be eligible to register with Medicare Australia to provide these services, allied health professionals must meet the specific eligibility requirements detailed below.
+To register with Medicare Australia to provide these services, allied health professionals must meet the specific eligibility requirements detailed below.